SnowySailor/DiscordBot/README.md

   * Delete messages (option) if they exceed a certain number in X seconds
   * Delete message as it comes in if the rate is limited
 4. Allow different chain lengths for markov (low priority, high memory usage potential)
-5. Store settings and reactions as json/yaml instead of pickle
-  * Pickle isn't easy to manually edit if you wanted to
-  * 5.1 Write script to automatically merge old and new settings files so that if new settings are added, they get put into the server's file
+5. Write script to automatically merge old and new settings files so that if new settings are added, they get put into the server's file
-6. Add json/yaml saves for whitelisted roles and channels
-  * Come up with tuple parsing (https://stackoverflow.com/questions/15721363/preserve-python-tuples-with-json)